OpenGaussian: Towards Point-Level 3D Gaussian-based Open Vocabulary Understanding: Experiments

-\textbf{(2) The Strategy for 2D-3D Feature Association.} In our instance-level 2D-3D feature association, we assessed the IoU between 3D instance renderings and SAM masks, as well as the distance between instance features and pseudo-features.
+\textbf{(3) The Strategy for 2D-3D Feature Association.} In our instance-level 2D-3D feature association, we assessed the IoU between 3D instance renderings and SAM masks, as well as the distance between instance features and pseudo-features.
 Through an ablation study presented in Tab~\ref{tab:ab_association}, we found that each strategy can independently achieve comparable performance.
 Case \#1 demonstrates the effectiveness of our codebook discretization, enabling accurate 3D instance acquisition to support the IoU-based association strategy.
 Case \#2 highlights the discriminative power and global consistency of our instance features, showing that feature-based matching alone can effectively associate objects.
 Case \#3 confirms that considering both strategies simultaneously yields the best performance.
+All the ablations are evaluated on the semantic segmentation task of the 10 categories on ScanNet.